François Genoud: Legal troubles

 Genoud found himself in legal troubles from time to time, such as in 1983, when he was represented by Baudoin Dunant, a leading Geneva-based lawyer who sits on the board of over 20 companies, including the Saudi Investment Company, the overseas arm of the Saudi Binladin Group.

 In 1993, a bomb exploded outside his home and by 1996 Swiss authorities were still investigating him for his financial activities during the Third Reich.

 Death

 Genoud committed suicide, with, according to his family, the help of the Swiss pro-euthanasia group Exit, at age 80 on 30 May 1996.
 He explained his decision to the group by stating that a "psychological illness" had made it impossible for him to endure life since the death of his second spouse, Elisabeth, in 1991.
-It has been speculated that he might also have been motivated by the desire to escape a forthcoming investigation of Swiss-Nazi financial contacts or simply by his declining health, as he was unlikely to live long in any case.
+It has been speculated that he was also motivated by the desire to escape a forthcoming investigation of Swiss-Nazi financial contacts or simply by his declining health, as he was unlikely to live long in any case.